-And, lastly, this was a small-group tour.
+And, lastly, this was a small-group tour (check it out here).
 There was a nice mix of people — a few couples, a few nationalities, and all ages.
 We all got along pretty well, and usually spent the evenings together grabbing drinks or chatting over dinner.
 This is definitely a benefit of going on a group trip as a solo traveler — you get to meet new people who love traveling and automatically have someone to hang out with if you want to.

 Which parts of this trip are you most interested in reading more about?

-*Note: This was a complimentary “Land of Belize” trip with Intrepid Travel.
-As always, though, all opinions are my own.
+*Note: This was a complimentary “Land of Belize” tour with Intrepid Travel.
+As always, though, all opinions are 100% my own.